-FY 2018 Approved Fringe Benefits Rates
+FY 2024 Fringe Benefit Rates

-- Academic = 33.5%
+- Academic = 37.1%

-- Non-Academic = 27.2%
+- Non-Academic = 33.5%

-- Student Professional with GA Health = 15.0%
+- Student Professional with GA Health = 25.1%

-- Trades = 7.7%
+- Trades/Partial Benefits = 7.7%

-- Student Professional with UPlan Health = 21.4%
+- Student Professional with UPlan Health = 27.1%

-The new fringe benefit rates should be used in sponsored proposal budgets for all work that will be conducted on or after July 1, 2017.
-Principal investigators and their staff are encouraged to use the new rates in their proposals immediately if the project will be conducted in the next fiscal year.
+However, since most of the rates have increased, PI’s and their staff are strongly encouraged to use the new rates in their proposals immediately if the project will be conducted in the next fiscal year.